Bering Sea

 Graphics: The Bering Sea is an extremely important economic area for the USA in its fisheries, and these mappings will help plan for economic sustainability.
 The figure shows Folk seafloor sediment texture codes for the region based on the combined IDW-RF mapping, computed and rendered in Alaska Albers Equal Area Projection.
 Click HERE for legend and HERE for the corresponding uncertainty mapping.

+The mapping depicts the zonation and patchiness of the seabed conditions.
 The IDW method rendered features like the Yukon prodelta correctly, which the RF method did not reproduce.
 The sandy spots marked on the abyssal plain are probably from scattered ice-rafted materials, or turbidites.

 Similar mappings have been made for many areas of the globe, and can be computed to specification for areas with sufficient data.